eddiegmshim/Projects-from-School/Hackathon/README.md

 Eka Putra

 #Description
-Hackathon at Hackday w/ Tech@NYU and Major League Hacking.
+December 2014 hackathon at Hackday w/ Tech@NYU and Major League Hacking.
 Portfolio optimization using linear algebra and object orientated programming.
-December 2014
+Given a portfolio of stocks, returns optimal weights of a minimum variance portfolio.
+Data taken from Nasdaq.